kevgo/tricorder/README.md

 ### `tricorder ci`

-This command makes formatting and linting problems visible in CI pipelines.
+This command makes code smells visible in CI pipelines.
 It runs all formatters and linters and fails if either:

 - a linter reports an unresolved issue, or
-- a formatter modifies a file
+- a formatter would modifies a file, i.e. some code was unformatted

 ### `tricorder init:claude`

-This command wires Tricorder into coding agents that use Claude-compatible configuration, such as Claude Code, Codex, Code Puppy, or Wibey.
+This command integrates Tricorder into coding agents harnesses that follow Claude Code configuration, such as Claude Code, Codex, Code Puppy, or Wibey.

-Once configured, the agent runs `tricorder lint` after every `Write`, `Edit`, or `MultiEdit`.
+Once configured, the agent runs `tricorder postedit` after it makes changes.
-When Tricorder finds an issue, it prints instructions that help the agent correct the problem itself.

-This keeps AI-generated code clean while the agent is still working instead of discovering quality problems only after generation is complete.
+This command lints only the uncommitted files, i.e. changes that the agent just made.

+This helps the AI-generated generate cleaner code and fix possible bugs faster.

 It works particularly well with custom AI-generated linters that enforce invariants specific to your domain.

-If the Tricorder executable exists in the same location for all developers, you can commit the generated configuration files and every teammate gets the same agent behavior automatically, with no per-developer setup.

 ### `tricorder init:config`

-Creates a scaffold of the Tricorder config file with default settings.
+Creates a scaffold of the Tricorder config file containing the default settings.

 ### `tricorder init:githook`